Naretto95/Java-VideoGame/README.md

 ## Getting Started

 To get started with the game, you will need to have Java 8 or later installed on your computer.
-Once you have Java installed, you can download the game files from this repository and run them using the command "java -jar [game_file.jar]"
+Once you have Java installed, you can download the game files from this repository and run them using the command `java -jar [game_file.jar]`

 ## Gameplay